-Artistic Director Erica Melton has worked with Opera Theater Oregon since its founding in 2005.
+Music Director Erica Melton has worked with Opera Theater Oregon since its founding in 2005.
 During her tenure with the organization, Opera Theater Oregon has earned a reputation for high musical standards and original programming.
-As Music Director from 2008-2011, Melton transformed the musical element of the company from cabaret-style performances with piano accompaniment to professional productions with 20-25 piece orchestra, including an original opera commissioned for the company in 2010.
+As Artistic Director from 2011 to 2014, Melton created genre-bending productions that interwove opera with film, dance, cuisine and fashion, including the company’s first outdoor production, The Cunning Little Vixen, performed at Wild Goose Farm on Sauvie Island.
+As Music Director, a role she also held from 2008-2011, Melton transformed the musical element of the company from cabaret-style performances with piano accompaniment to professional productions with 20-25 piece orchestra, including an original opera commissioned for the company in 2010.
 Her original arrangements of traditional operas have incorporated electric and popular instruments along with conventional symphonic elements.
 Melton is particularly interested in novel combinations of instruments that can serve the needs of small opera companies with varied missions and resources.
 Melton holds a Master of Music in Piano Performance from Portland State University and a Bachelor of Music from UC Berkeley.
 She has worked as a coach accompanist with Seattle Opera, Portland State University, the University of Portland and Northwest Children’s Theater.
 Performance credits include Philharmonia Baroque Orchestra, San Luis Obispo Mozart Festival, Mark Morris Dance Group, Berkeley Lyric Opera, and Portland Symphonic Choir.
 An active piano teacher and vocal coach, Melton also maintains a private studio in Northeast Portland’s Alberta Arts district.

 Jen Wechsler is a Canadian born filmmaker who grew up in the LA area.
 She graduated with a Bachelor in Media Arts from Emily Carr Institute of Art + Design in 2004 where she produced and directed several experimental and narrative short films as well as co-produced a student film showcase, The Vanguard Film Festival.
 After moving to San Francisco and Philadelphia she found herself in Portland, OR in 2007 where she produced festival events for Living Room Theaters and later shifted her focus from programming to working in the local production industry.
 While freelancing in the industry and working as the Membership Assistant at Oregon Media Production Association she began to further immerse herself in Portland’s film community by volunteering for the Portland Oregon Woman’s Film Festival, becoming the Film Director at Opera Theater Oregon, as well as becoming a active member of WIF-PDX.
 After 3 years working at OMPA she accepted a position at Deep Green Films and in 2012 became the Managing Director of the Portland Oregon Women’s Film Festival as well as producing her first 2 commercial projects.
 After working at Rex, freelancing for ADi, and producing several more commercial productions she recently accepted the position of Office Manager at Limbo Films and continues to volunteer for the non-profits Opera Theater Oregon, OMPA, and POWFest while developing a new business with partner Ian Probasco.